artemave/node-test-runners-performance-comparison/readme.md

 #### Notes

-Neither Tape nor Uvu support concurrent testing.
+- Neither Tape nor Uvu support concurrent testing.
 You can see how they perform better than others in the first two scenarios but fall behind hopelessly in the third one.
+- vitest is using a faster (non-default) concurrency option.
+It's much slower with the default one.

 ## Usage